emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 - install and configure the filebeat agent;
 - install and configure the winlogbeat agent;
-- configure Energy Log Server perf_data to integrated with the Energy Log Server Monitor;
+- configure Energy Logserver perf_data to integrated with the Energy Logserver Monitor;
 - configure naemonLogs to integrated with the Naemon;
 - configure integration with Active Directory and SSO servers.
 You can find necessary information in [12-00-00-Integration_with_AD](/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md) and [13-00-00-Windows-SSO](/13-00-00-Windows-SSO/13-00-00-Windows-SSO.md);
 - install and configure monitoring with Marvel: